 Lawful Limitations for Using Knife as per Length

-Remember, violating the law will put you behind the bar of the jail for 6 months in jail or charge you $500 fine.
+Remember, violating the law will put you behind the bar of jail for 6 months in jail or charge you a $500 fine.
 However, you will only be escaped if you are successful to prove that you have carried the long knife for self-defense or another valid purpose like selling it.
 The license and evidence are mandatory to be proved.

 Types of Illegal Knives in Alabama